Ipomoea bolusiana Schinz

 Bloom Time: Late spring to early fall

-Ipomoea bolusiana is a perennial dwarf shrub with one or several stems that grow from a thick tuberous rootstock, up to 8 inches (20 cm) in diameter.
-One or several stems, erect or prostrate, hairless, slender, woody at the base.
-The green leaves are narrow, widely spaced, up to 2.8 inches (7 cm) long.
+Ipomoea bolusiana is a perennial dwarf shrub with one or several stems that grow from a thick tuberous rootstock up to 8 inches (20 cm) in diameter.
+The stems are erect or prostrate, hairless, slender, and woody at the base.
+Leaves are green, narrow, widely spaced, and up to 2.8 inches (7 cm) long.
 Flowers are funnel-shaped, up to 2.8 inches (7 cm) long, borne near base of the stem, mauve or magenta-pink, darker in the centers.

 How to Grow and Care